my0373/poclab/README.md

 └── idm
 ```

-### Common
+### Ansible Role - Common
 #### Description
-This role is the default role applied to all systems that are to be part of the POC.
+This role applies a standard set of configuration to all systems that are to be part of the POC.

+This is particularly important as it will set up a standard baseline, and ensure components such as DNS, NTP are configured consistently across the environment.
+An example of this is certificate based authentication, which relies heavily upon accurate, and consistent clocks, as well as forward and reverse name resolution.
 #### Tasks (in order of execution)
-  - Generate a standard MOTD.
+  - Generate a standard MOTD (from an included template)
-  - Refresh the RHEL subscription.
+  - Refresh the RHEL subscription (optional)
   - Install some basic CLI tools.
   - Configure NTP.